A closer look at the most debated and controversial moments involving Marsha Blackburn.

 In 2010, Marsha Blackburn voted against repealing the military's Don't Ask, Don't Tell policy.

-In October 2013, during congressional hearings on the ACA, Marsha Blackburn stated that the website healthcare.gov violated HIPAA and health information privacy rights, even after being questioned about the limited health-related information requested by the site.
+In October 2013, during congressional hearings on the ACA, Marsha Blackburn said the website healthcare.gov violated HIPAA and health information privacy rights, even after being questioned about the limited health-related questions asked by the site.

-In 2013, Marsha Blackburn voted to reauthorize the Violence Against Women Act in the House, but voted against the Senate's version of the act, which expanded VAWA to apply to people regardless of sexual orientation.
+In 2013, Marsha Blackburn voted to reauthorize the Violence Against Women Act in the House but voted against the Senate's version, arguing that expanding VAWA to apply to people regardless of sexual orientation would dilute funding for women's shelters and law enforcement against crimes against women.

-In 2013, Marsha Blackburn was chosen to manage debate on a bill promoted by House Republicans that would have prohibited abortions after 22 weeks' gestation, with limited exceptions for rape or incest.
+In 2013, Marsha Blackburn was chosen to manage debate on a bill promoted by House Republicans that would have prohibited abortions after 22 weeks' gestation, with limited exceptions.

-During a July 2014 conference call, Joe Rannazzisi informed congressional staffers that the bill would cause more difficulties for the DEA if it pursued corporations that were illegally distributing such drugs.
+During a July 2014 conference call, Joe Rannazzisi told congressional staffers that Marsha Blackburn's bill would cause more difficulties for the DEA if it pursued corporations that were illegally distributing such drugs.

-In 2014, during a debate with Bill Nye, Marsha Blackburn rejected the scientific consensus on climate change, claiming there is "no consensus" in the scientific community about the causes of climate change.
+In 2014, Marsha Blackburn rejected the scientific consensus on climate change during a debate with Bill Nye, claiming there is "no consensus" in the scientific community about the causes of climate change.

-In August 2015, Joe Rannazzisi, who had led the DEA's Office of Diversion Control, was removed from his position.
+In August 2015, Joe Rannazzisi said he was removed from his DEA position.

-In 2015, Marsha Blackburn led a panel that investigated the Planned Parenthood undercover video controversy.
+In 2015, Marsha Blackburn led a panel that investigated the Planned Parenthood undercover video controversy, in which anti-abortion activists published a video purporting to show that Planned Parenthood illicitly sold fetal tissue.

 In 2015, regarding the Supreme Court's decision in Obergefell v.
-Hodges, Marsha Blackburn stated, "Despite this decision, no one can overrule the truth about what marriage actually is—a sacred institution between a man and a woman."
+Hodges, Marsha Blackburn stated that "no one can overrule the truth about what marriage actually is—a sacred institution between a man and a woman."

 In March 2016, Marsha Blackburn chaired the Republican-led Select Investigative Panel, a committee convened to "explore the ethical implications of using fetal tissue in biomedical research".